Cascading/cascading-jdbc/README.md

 __NOTE__: The JDBC providers can only be used on the `hadoop` platform.
 The `local` platform is not supported.

-This assumes, that you have followed the [http://docs.cascading.org/lingual/1.0/](lingual tutorial), esp. the part, where a provider is used to write directly into a memcached server.
+This assumes, that you have followed the [lingual tutorial](http://docs.cascading.org/lingual/1.0/), esp. the part, where a provider is used to write directly into a memcached server.
 To accomplish the same, but with a [derby](http://db.apache.org/derby/) database, you can do the
 following: